Olocufier/HABSlib/README.md

 # HABSlib

-Habslib is a Python library for interacting with a remote API, handling complexities like encryption, authentication, and more, so you can focus on building your application.
+A Python library for interacting with the HABS BrainOS API, to manage EEG recordings, handling complexities like encryption, authentication, and more, so you can focus on building your application.

 ## Installation